By Rajkamal Rao

-But grades and admission test scores tend to bring you down to a number.
+As you probably guessed, grades and admission test scores tend to bring you down to a number.
 Students are human and bring with them compelling life stories that are not captured by these numbers.

-Pay attention to the style of writing - it can't be informal, like an email you would write to your friend.
+Composing essays takes practice.
+You should pay attention to the style of writing - it can't be informal, like an email you would write to your friend.
 Neither does it have to be formal, such as an academic research paper.
 It has to be somewhere in between, where you can and should liberally use the word "I."

 For most essays, you should adopt the role of a storyteller.
 The reader does not know you and wants to understand who you are.
 So oblige the reader.
 For some essays - such as "Why is an odd number odd?" - the storytelling approach may not work quite as well, but you can still try to inject your personality into the essay.